-If you’re thinking about moving to BC and are analyzing overall costs between cities, home insurance (or condo insurance) costs may have been included as part of your budget.
-BC is known to have some of the most expensive home insurance prices in Canada, so knowing which cities are most expensive can maybe help you budget and plan.
+If you’re considering moving to BC and are analyzing overall costs between cities, home insurance (or condo insurance) fees may have been included as part of your budget.
+BC is known to have some of the most expensive home insurance prices in Canada, so knowing which cities are most costly can maybe help you budget and plan.

 BC’s Most Expensive Cities for Real Estate and Home Insurance

-North Vancouver is just a bridge away from Vancouver proper and the housing prices show it.
-The average real estate listing for a home in 2018 was $1,126,000 which sticks this area just behind downtown Vancouver and the neighbourhoods of Kitsilano, Shaughnessy and the West End.
-North Van properties are highly coveted based on their proximity to the sea to sky highway and the NorthShore mountains.
+North Vancouver is just a bridge away from Vancouver proper, and the housing prices show it.
+The average real estate listing for a home in 2018 was $1,126,000, which sticks to this area just behind downtown Vancouver and the neighborhoods of Kitsilano, Shaughnessy, and the West End.
+North Van properties are highly coveted based on their proximity to the sea to sky highway and the North Shore mountains.
 They’re just a short distance from the ski hills and outdoor meccas of Squamish and Whistler.
-House insurance in North Vancouver will be quite dear indeed.
+House insurance in North Vancouver will be pretty dear indeed.

 Richmond is a suburb of Vancouver to the south that also benefits from the views of the Northshore mountains and the relatively mild climate of the west coast.
-The “lower mainland” area is also surrounded by ocean and mountains, so the number of people moving into the area and requiring housing continues to increase.
+The “lower mainland” area is also surrounded by ocean and mountains, so the number of people moving into the room and requiring housing continues to increase.
 In 2018, Richmond boasted an average home price of over $1,000,000; that’s nuts!

 How are things where you are?